HOW DOES SWIMMING POOL WATER CIRCULATION AFFECT A CHEMICAL CONTROLLER?

 Let’s assume that the water sample that the controllers see is taken in the same manner in all the above pools and that the turnover rate is the same which highly unlikely.

-If there isn’t much change in the pool's activity then maintaining a balance without having your chemical levels swinging all over the place is easy to do, as you will see them osculating within an acceptable range or even stable.
-The rates of chemical supply will definitely affect the swings in chemical levels but that's another story.
-These relatively stable periods will occur when the pool is being continuously used or not at all, like in the middle of the night.
+If there isn’t much change in the pool's activity throughout the day then maintaining a balance without having your chemical levels swing all over the place is easy to do, as you will see them osculating within an acceptable range or even stable.

-The levels become a little less stable when there are sudden changes in pool activity.
-This could be as simple as the sun rising or the sun setting.
-What is a nicely controlled situation can suddenly become quite haywire when there is a big jump in pool usage.
 The water exiting the pool will have a drop in ORP (or FAC) which will trigger chlorine addition.
 That chlorine addition will be accompanied by an increase in pH which the controller won't see for quite some time depending on the efficiency of circulation.
-When the change in pH starts to be registered by the controller, acid (or carbon dioxide) will be pumped into the pool and it will be playing catchup for a while, but because of the delay it can overshoot the set point.
+When the change in pH starts to be registered by the controller, acid (or carbon dioxide) will be pumped into the pool and it will be playing catchup for a while, but because of the delay between delivery and detection it can overshoot the set point.
 Keep in mind the effect pH has on ORP as this will also affect the read.
-The opposite might happen at the end of the day when the sun is suddenly gone, and pool activity has ceased you will see you ORP level increase as the controller tests water containing chemicals added when chlorine demand was higher, that is, when the sun was out.
+The opposite might happen at the end of the day when the sun is suddenly gone, and pool activity has ceased you will see you ORP level increase as the controller tests water containing chemicals added when chlorine demand was higher, that is, when the sun was out or the pool was in full use.

 Think about the circulation difference between a 25m one lane lap pool and a 25m pool with 10 lanes, where both pools have the same number of skimmer boxes on one side of the pool and the same number of returns on the other side of the pool.
 Both pools have the same turnover rate.
 Which pool do you think will have the easier chemical management?